Morsmalleo/AhMyth/README.md

 ## IMPORTANT NOTES PLEASE READ
 ### AhMyth.deb packages removed
-    I have removed all the AhMyth Linux.deb setup files from versions 1.0-beta.2 & 1.0-beta.3 due to errors with AhMyth after having it packaged into .deb files for 64-Bit & 32-Bit Linux Machines.
+    I have removed all the AhMyth Linux.deb setup files from versions 1.0-beta.2 & 1.0-beta.3 due to errors with AhMyth after having it packaged into .deb files for 64-Bit & 32-Bit Linux Machines, so the AhMyth_Linux.deb files have been removed from both releases and are now Source Code only to prevent anymore unwanted errors or problems until further notice.

+    You can still setup AhMyth with the source code the same way you would do it if you git cloned it, just Download the Source Code from the releases section, then follow the steps below in the INSTALLATION section.
 <br /><br />
 ### Windows Development Ceased
     AhMyth development for Windows machines has ceased since v1.0-beta.3, due to to many errors